 This specialization focuses on understanding physical activity behavior, including the physiologic foundations of the behavior, and its role and manifestations in society in various forms.

-- The application deadline for the Masters program for Fall 2015 is July 15, but decisions for Graduate Teaching Assistantships are made in early April.
+- The application deadline for the Masters program is July 15, but decisions for Graduate Teaching Assistantships are made in early April.
 Please click on the link below for more information on applying to the program.